ISO 27001 Certification: A Complete Guide to Process, Costs, and Benefits

 How long does it take to become ISO 27001 certified?

-Depending on the size and the intricacies involved in your business, it could take anywhere between 3 to 12 months to become ISO 27001 certified.
-This process includes setting technical controls, implementing policies, and conducting security training.
+The process of getting ISO 27001 certified can take anywhere between 3 to 12 months, depending on your business’s size and complexity.
+This process includes setting technical ISO controls, implementing policies, and conducting security training.
 A lot of time also goes into curating and gathering evidence to become ISO 27001 audit ready.

 However, with Sprinto’s automation capabilities, our clients are able to get audit-ready in weeks.
 With Sprinto you can: